Aon Terms of Business

 At Aon we make every effort to provide you with the best products and highest level of customer service.
 However, we recognise that even in the best managed company things can go wrong.

-If you have any complaint in respect to Aon, or are not satisfied with the service you have received from us, we want to hear about it so that we can investigate your concerns quickly and fairly.
+If you have any complaint in respect of Aon New Zealand, or are not satisfied with the service you have received from us, we want to hear about it so that we can investigate your concerns quickly and fairly.

 Please contact your Aon Client Relationship Manager or your local Aon office by telephone, email or in writing.
-You will find the address and phone number of your local office on our website at www.aon.co.nz/Contact Us.
+You will find the address and phone number of your local office on our website at aon.co.nz.